-Our target markets include the enterprise and telecommunications infrastructure, automotive, industrial, IoT and mobile, and aerospace and defense markets.
-Substantially all of our revenue for the three months ended March 31, 2021 and 2020 was derived from sales in the IoT and mobile, industrial, and consumer markets.
+Our target markets include the communications and enterprise, automotive, industrial, aerospace, and mobile, IoT, and consumer markets.
+Substantially all of our revenue for the three and nine months ended September 30, 2021 and 2020 was derived from sales in the IoT and mobile, industrial, and consumer markets.
 In 2017, we began introducing products for the automotive market.
 In addition, within the timing market, substantially all of our revenue to date has been attributable to sales of MEMS oscillators.
 We intend to focus on clock IC and timing sync solutions in the future.
 Any deterioration in our target customer or product markets or reduction in capital spending to support these markets could lead to a reduction in demand for our products, which would adversely affect our revenue and results of operations.
 Further, if our target customer markets, including the 5G communications or IoT and mobile markets, do not grow or develop in ways that we currently expect, demand for our technology may not materialize as expected, which would also negatively impact our business, financial condition, and results of operations.